Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/hereford-zone-stampede.typ

   #grid(
   columns: 2,
   [
-  - They worked every round .
+  - They worked every round.
 We managed to push quite a few triballs at a time with them.
   - We are planning to add guards to each wing to make them more sturdy.

     #align(center)[